mahmoudalbardan/Exercices-Classification-Ensemble-learning-Clustering/README.md

 - Implement the sigmoid function and test it (by plotting it ) using generated data
 - Write the cost function that takes (X,y,theta) as entries
 - Extract your dataset (to be used in ML) and labels from the dataframe and name them (X, y).
-- Initialize your parameter vector theta as a zero np.array of size 3
+- Initialize your parameter vector theta as a zero np.array of size 5 (=dimension of your data + 1 (bias))
 - Compute the initial cost (with initial values of theta)
 - Copy the function below in your code.
 It computes the gradient during the optimization process
 ```